 Oily skin can be extremely frustrating and difficult to manage.
 While some amount of secretion is good for the skin, excessive production may lead to disastrous consequences such as breakouts, pimples, blackheads, and acne.
 The sebaceous glands located right under the surface of the skin produce sebum or natural oil, meant to protect and moisturize your skin.
-But overproduction of sebum is not all that good – as it leads to clogged pores, which eventually turn into acne or pimples.
+But overproduction of sebum is not all that good – as it leads to clogged skin, which eventually turn into acne or pimples.
 Outbursts of secretion are primarily due to hormonal changes, genetics, or stress.
 There are several home remedies for oily skin available that you can try as against expensive clinical programs and cosmetics.

 Top 10 Home Remedies for Oily Skin